BiasBusters: Uncovering and Mitigating Tool Selection Bias in Large Language Models: Conclusion

 In this paper, we introduced the first benchmark for evaluating tool selection bias in LLMs.
 Our results establish tool selection bias as a real and potentially significant issue for tool-augmented (agentic) LLMs, with implications for user experience, operational cost, and marketplace fairness.
 This study offers a concrete starting point for understanding and mitigating this bias.

 \textbf{Limitations:} This study is limited by using 100 synthetically generated user queries per cluster and a narrow seven-feature set for selection-rate predictions, limited model/repeat coverage, and a focus on APIs from RapidAPI and English queries.
-Although our choices were constrained by compute (our setup already required \(\sim\)500{,}000 inference runs), these factors may induce variance and restrict generality. \textbf{Future Work:} Future work should scale queries and clusters and enrich features with deeper semantic and structural signals to raise predictive power beyond the modest observed \(R^2\).
+Although our choices were constrained by compute (our setup already required \(\sim\)500{,}000 inference runs), these factors may induce variance and restrict generality.

+\textbf{Future Work:} Future work should scale queries and clusters and enrich features with deeper semantic and structural signals to raise predictive power beyond the modest observed \(R^2\).
 In addition, deploying more expressive models (e.g., boosted trees or deep nets) with cross-validation could capture higher-order interactions between tool features, further increasing their explanatory power.

+We also believe it would be valuable to isolate the contribution of preference tuning (e.g., RLHF) to tool-selection bias, since this might implicitly reward particular writing styles or phrasings in tool names/descriptions and thereby skew selection among otherwise equivalent tools.
+Finally, richer analysis of models' internal decision processes could strengthen interpretability: while we now allow a single reasoning step before tool choice, preliminary inspection suggests models often do not explicitly justify why a specific tool is selected.
+Allowing longer reasoning traces and conducting more systematic chain-of-thought analysis may yield clearer causal explanations of selection behavior, but we leave this for future work due to computational constraints.
 Lastly, broader replication across LLMs and runs would aid in quantifying variability.